Some Examples of Bicrossed Products with the Rapid Decay Property: Invariance of length functions and proof of Theorem

 \section{Invariance of length functions and proof of Theorem~\ref{theo:54211248e165a397}}

 In this section, we partially treat the difficulty of the technical assumption on the \( \Gamma \)-invariance of the length function \( l_{\widehat{G}} \) on \( \widehat{\Gamma} \) that witnesses the polynomial growth or \( (RD) \) of \( \widehat{G} \), as presented in Theorem~\ref{theo:69214233f77b0115}.
-The results here will be used in \S~\ref{sec:c9560fd86a3f44db} in which we give some concrete examples of bicrossed products whose duals have \( (RD) \) but do \emph{not} have polynomial growth.
-We also point out that the examples that will be given in \S~\ref{sec:bd435170e9c7be48} do \emph{not} fit into this framework, thus we only have a partial understanding of the situation.
-In particular, the tools developed here lead to a natural proof of Theorem~\ref{theo:54211248e165a397}.
+The results here will be used in \S~\ref{sec:c9560fd86a3f44db} in which we give some concrete examples of bicrossed products whose dual has \( (RD) \) but does \emph{not} have polynomial growth.
+We also point out here that the examples given in \S~\ref{sec:bd435170e9c7be48} do \emph{not} fit into this framework, thus we only have a partial understanding of the situation.
+In particular, the tools developed here leads to a natural proof of Theorem~\ref{theo:54211248e165a397}.

 We begin by considering a technical lemma on the Fourier transform and the Sobolev-\( 0 \)-norm in the context of compact quantum groups of Kac type.